 Certain nationalities will require a French visa to travel to France and/or a French residence permit to live in France for longer than three months.
 Find out if you need a French visa or residence permit, or look into studying in France.
 Typically, European and Swiss citizens moving to France can live and work without requiring any French permit.

 Work permits in France are closely linked with your residency status, so in some cases you will need to find a job before you move to France.
 Read about the different types of French work permits.
-Alternatively, you can also consider to work as a freelancer or self-employed worker in France or start a business in France, which have become easier since reforms in 2015.
+Alternatively, you can also consider to work as a freelancer or self-employed worker in France or start a business in France.

-Once arranged, there are several things you can start to organise for your move to France.
+Once arranged, there are several things you can start to organize for your move to France.

 1. Register with the French authorities within three months